dansakoc/Company-A-analysis/README.md

   ------
   ## Conclusion
   The company did not reach the target sales and profit but was able to control the cost of sales, which are properly controlled.
-Paseo products have generated the most sales and are the most profitable product.
+Paseo products have generated the most sales, and are the most profitable product.
 80% of the sales come from the government and small business segment.
-The company should increase the market size of the other 3 segments: Enterprise, Channel Partners, small Business.
+Sales are going up as demonstrated by the forecasting chart.The company should increase the market size of the other 3 segments: _Enterprise_, _Channel Partners_ and _Midmarket_  by taking advantages of those increase in order to reach the target sales and profit.